urvsh27/lumel/README.md

   - **Average Order Value:** (Within a date range)

-Project Setup and Usage Guide
+**Project Setup and Usage Guide**

-Prerequisites
+**Prerequisites**

-Before starting, ensure you have the following installed:
+-Before starting, ensure you have the following installed:

-Node.js (Latest LTS recommended)

-Postman (For testing APIs)
+-Node.js (Latest LTS recommended),Postman (For testing APIs)

-Installation Steps
+**Installation Steps**

-Clone the Repository
+1. Clone the Repository

 git clone <repository-url>
 cd <project-folder>

-Add Configuration File
+2. Add Configuration File

-Place the provided config.yml file in the root directory of the project.
+Place the provided (attached in email) config.yml file in the root directory of the project.

-Install Dependencies
+3. Install Dependencies

-npm install
+`npm i`

-Run the Project
+4. Run the Project

-npm run start:dev
+`npm run start:dev`

 The project should now be running successfully.

-Postman Collection
+5. Postman Collection

 The attached .zip file contains a Postman collection for testing the APIs.

 Import this collection directly into Postman for ease of use.

-API Endpoints
+**API Endpoint**

 1. /insertData